ddhogan/pharmacy_finder/notes.md

 To Do:
 1. Prevent it from breaking with invalid zipcode entries.
+It can sometimes be difficult to tell when a zipcode is invalid...
 2. Refactor the scraping and the stores into two different objects?
 3. Add a second or third store?
 Why can't two finish when either one by themselves would?
 4. Sort the list by distance